Esemudje/portfolio_manager_team02/frontend/README.md

 **API Connection Issues:**
 - Ensure your Flask backend is running on port 5000
-- Check the Alpha Vantage API key is configured
+- Check the database connection is configured
 - Verify CORS settings if needed

 **Build Issues:**